smehan4/smehan4/README.md

 # Hi there 👋

-My name is Sakshi, and I'm a BCIT Business Analytics Grad and interested in SQL, Power BI & Python and Data Engineering!
+My name is Sakshi, and I'm a BCIT Business Analytics Grad and interested in SQL, Power BI, Python and Data Engineering!

 ---